AnasMehmood1/Luxury/README.md

 1. Browse through the available property listings.
 2. Click on a property to view detailed information.
 3. Contact real estate agents for inquiries.
+   ## Browser

+    For visiting our site just click here https://luxury1.netlify.app/ and go on site

 ## Contributing